FoleyLab/wptherml_v1.0.0/README.md

    * Identify Perfectly Absorbing modes
    * Rendering of color of a multi-layer at cool temperatures and at elevated temperatures

-The calculations of the quantities above are facilitated by a class called $multilayer$.
-The multilayer class parses a dictionary for key structural data like the material and thicknesses that comprise the multi-layer structure being modeled, the types of applications one wants to consider the multi-layer structure for.
-The following is the complete list of dictionary keys the multilayer class will recognize, along with the data the user can supply in association with each key:
+The calculations of the quantities above are facilitated by a class called *multilayer*.
+The *multilayer* class parses a dictionary for key structural data like the material and thicknesses that comprise the multi-layer structure being modeled, the types of applications one wants to consider the multi-layer structure for.
+The following is the complete list of dictionary keys the *multilayer* class will recognize, along with the data the user can supply in association with each key:
 ```python
 'Lambda_List' # a list of three floats that includes in order (i) shortest wavelength in meters, (ii) longest wavelength in meters, and (iii) total number of wavelengths where you would like the optical quantities to be evaluated.
 (Default is [400e-9,6000e-9,1000])